Corpus luteum: Development and structure

 Steroidogenesis, with progesterone in yellow field at upper center.
 The androgens are shown in blue field, and aromatase at lower center – the enzyme present in granulosa lutein cells that convert androgens into estrogens (shown in pink triangle).

 Like the previous theca cells, the theca lutein cells lack the aromatase enzyme that is necessary to produce oestrogen, so they can only perform steroidogenesis until formation of androgens.
 The granulosa lutein cells do have aromatase, and use it to produce oestrogens, using the androgens previously synthesized by the theca lutein cells, as the granulosa lutein cells in themselves do not have the 17α-hydroxylase or 17,20 lyase to produce androgens.

 Once the corpus luteum regresses the remnant is known as corpus albicans.

 Function

-The corpus luteum is essential for establishing and maintaining pregnancy in females.
-The corpus luteum secretes progesterone, which is a steroid hormone responsible for the decidualization of the endometrium (its development) and maintenance, respectively.
+The corpus luteum is essential for establishing and maintaining pregnancy.
+The corpus luteum secretes progesterone, a steroid hormone responsible for the decidualization of the endometrium (its development) and maintenance, respectively.
 It also produces relaxin, a hormone responsible for softening of the pubic symphysis which helps in parturition.

 Unsuccessful fertilization

 If the egg is not fertilized, the corpus luteum stops secreting progesterone and decays (after approximately 10 days in humans).
 It then degenerates into a corpus albicans, which is a mass of fibrous scar tissue.

 With cessation of progesterone release, the uterine lining (functional, inner layer of the endometrium) is expelled through the vagina (in mammals that go through a menstrual cycle).
-Across an oestrous cycle, the functional layer regenerates to provide nourishing tissue for potential fertilisation and implantation.
+Across an estrous cycle, the functional layer regenerates to provide nourishing tissue for potential fertilization and implantation.